Nephrectomy

 • Others: such as severe polycystic kidney disease, recurrent infections, or kidney stones leading to loss of function.

-In some cases, if one kidney is severely damaged but the other is functioning normally, physicians may recommend total removal to prevent infection or deterioration risks.
+In some cases, if one kidney is severely damaged but the other is functioning normally, the physician may recommend complete removal to prevent infection or deterioration.

 Usage and Dosage

-The procedure is usually performed under general anesthesia, with duration varying; total nephrectomy takes about 3-5 hours, while partial nephrectomy is more complex.
+The procedure is usually performed under general anesthesia, with duration varying from 3-5 hours for radical nephrectomy and more complex for partial removal.
 Patients need to fast before surgery and undergo blood tests and imaging scans to assess tumor location.

-Postoperative hospitalization lasts 5-10 days, with recovery taking approximately 4-6 weeks.
-The surgeon will adjust the surgical method based on renal function, age, and comorbidities; for example, elderly patients may prefer minimally invasive techniques to reduce trauma.
+Postoperative hospitalization typically lasts 5-10 days, with recovery taking about 4-6 weeks.
+The physician will adjust the surgical approach based on renal function, age, and comorbidities; for example, older patients may prefer minimally invasive techniques to reduce trauma.

 Benefits and Advantages